Autotrader cars

 PCP vs PCH: Mileage allowance

-You’ll have a mileage allowance, usually monthly, on both PCP and PCH contracts.
-Going over this allowance can result in extra fees and they can quickly become expensive.
-Work out your average mileage to secure the best fitting terms and conditions.
+You’ll have a mileage limit on both PCP and PCH contracts.
+Going over this limit can result in extra fees, so it pays to work out your average mileage and set a limit that works for you.

 PCP mileage allowance